zer0ttl/zer0ttl-blog/content/posts/hugo-website-notes.md

 ### Create a site

-* Create a new site named quickstart
+* Create a new site named quick-start

 ```bash
 hugo new site quickstart